ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

 - `indexes` — Shows used indexes, the number of filtered parts and the number of filtered granules for every index applied.
 Default: 0.
 Supported for [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) tables.
 - `actions` — Prints detailed information about step actions.
 Default: 0.
 - `json` — Prints query plan steps as a row in [JSON](../../interfaces/formats.md#json) format.
 Default: 0.
 It is recommended to use [TSVRaw](../../interfaces/formats.md#tabseparatedraw) format to avoid unnecessary escaping.
+- `passes` — Specifies how many passes to run.
+If set to `-1`, runs all the passes.
+Default: `-1`.
+- `optimize` — When enabled, query plan level optimisations are applied.
+Enabled by default.
+Affected by `passes`.

 Example: